Division of Assets in Georgia

-Attorney’s like myself often hear questions like, “My spouse never put any money in my retirement account why do I have to consider giving them part of my hard earned money is a question that I receive often?”
-It’s hard for clients to understand why they are forced to divide assets that a party had no actual effort in earning or saving.
+Attorneys often hear questions like, “My spouse never put any money in my retirement account why do I have to consider giving them part of my hard-earned money?”
+It’s hard for some clients to understand why they are forced to divide assets with their soon to be ex-spouse if they were not a part of earning or saving.
 The answer is equity.
-Georgia is an investment state.
-A state that will consider all assets and debts accumulated during the marriage as divisible in equity.
+Georgia is an investment state that will consider all assets and debts accumulated during the marriage as divisible in equity.
 What this essentially means is that the court has the discretion to do what the court considers fair.

 Division of Business Assets